All students are required to attend all presentations in their respective classes and to provide feedback to each team.

 - More paper prototypes

-The graduate will need a link to your walkthrough presentation slides so that they can use them for the heuristic evaluation.
-The graduate students will give you a link to their heuristic evaluation.
+Your UX consultants/graduate students will need a link to your walkthrough presentation slides and paper prototypes so that they can use them for their heuristic evaluation.
+Your UX consultants/graduate students will give you a link to their usability testing plans.
 Your website should include these links.

-Prepare slides for your cognitive walkthrough and post them on your team website.
-You should prepare walkthroughs for two use scenarios (described above), but you may have time only to present one use case.
+After preparing slides for your cognitive walkthrough, post them on your team website.
+The slides should have at least two use scenarios (described above), but you may have time only to present one use case.
 The nominal task performance scenario should be presented first.
 Only if you have sufficient time will you present the use case demonstrating error handling.
-(The first use scenario should demonstrate nominal usage of the app and the second use scenario should demonstrate how your app handles errors.)

 Outline for Walkthrough Slides